-Dr. Sackmann holds a graduate certification in geographic information systems (GIS) from the University of Maine and has received certification as both a GIS Professional (GISP) from the GIS Certification Institute and a Senior Ecologist from the Ecological Society of America.Back to List
+Dr. Sackmann holds a graduate certification in geographic information systems (GIS) from the University of Maine and has received certification as both a GIS Professional (GISP) from the GIS Certification Institute and a Senior Ecologist from the Ecological Society of America.
+He is also an adjunct faculty member at The Evergreen State College in Olympia, Washington.Back to List